slz2003/RFCScope_Errata_Filtering/Errata_filtering/Result_manual/9761-11/packetizer_raw_output.md

 Update Section 11.1 and the JSON example in Section 7 to reference the correct node names ('client-profiles' and 'tls-dtls-profile') and to encode Boolean values properly as JSON booleans.

+**Severity:** Medium
+  *Basis:* This inconsistency may lead to confusion for implementers and IANA personnel, as tools relying on the normative YANG model may reject or misinterpret the JSON data.

+**Confidence:** High

 ---

 ## Report 2: 9761-11-2